snowmanstudio/jekyll-netlify-nubia/_pages/index.md

 Developing digital literacy skills will help students become more proficient with technology

-The Future of Online Teaching: Conclusion
+The Future of Online teaching: Conclusion

 The future of online teaching is exciting and unpredictable.
 Personalized learning, virtual reality classrooms, interactive learning tools, soft skills, and digital literacy are just a few of the trends and predictions that will shape the future of online teaching.
 As online teaching continues to evolve and improve, it is important for educators to stay informed and adapt to new teaching methods and technologies.
 By embracing these trends and predictions, we can create a more engaging and effective online learning experience for students.